mtliendo/gatsby-v2-tutorial-starter/content/posts/03-practical-javascript/index.md

-//❌ create a new variable based on the original const updatedList = jdLawnTractors updatedList[jdLTractors.length] = 'Liendo Master Deluxe'
+//❌ create a new variable based on the original const updatedList = jdLawnTractors updatedList[jdLawnTractors.length] = 'Liendo Master Deluxe'

 //🙅🏽‍♂️ Create a new array by looping over the original array const updatedList = []